Connectivity and equilibrium in random games: Deterministic graphs

-Note if some set $S$ satisfies $|S|\le\lfloor \delta n \rfloor$ then $|\mathcal{N}(S)| \ge \alpha |S|$ since the graph is a strong $(\alpha, \delta)$-expander.
-Moreover, each vertex (player) of the set $\mathcal{N}(S)$ is playing its best response to the strategies of its neighbors in both profiles $0$ and $i(S)$ with probability $\frac{1}{4}$, since its environment is different in the two profiles.
+Note that if some set $S$ satisfies $|S|\le\lfloor\delta n \rfloor$, then $|\mathcal{N}(S)| \ge\alpha|S|$ since the graph has $(\alpha, \delta)$-expansion.
+Moreover, each vertex (player) of the set $\mathcal{N}(S)$ is playing its best response to the strategies of its neighbors in both profiles~$0$ and $i(S)$ with probability $\frac{1}{4}$, since its environment is different in the two profiles.
 On the other hand, each player not in that set is in best response in both profiles $0$ and $i(S)$ with probability at most $\frac{1}{2}$.
-Hence, we can bound (\ref{eq:sum_1_ex}) by
+Hence, we can bound~(\ref{eq:sum_1_ex}) by